RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 # Introduction

 The current software is written in C/C++ and uses the libraw1394 library under Linux (FireWire is also known as 1394).
-See http://www.dennedy.org/libraw1394/ for libraw1394 documentation.
-FireWire is the preferred way to communicate between the dVRK controllers and the PC.
+See http://www.dennedy.org/libraw1394/ for libraw1394 documentation.  **FireWire is the preferred way to communicate between the dVRK controllers and the computer**.
 In this scenario, the controllers are daisy-chained using FireWire **and** the computer is also on the FireWire chain.

 <a href="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/communication/PC-FireWire-Controllers.png"><img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/communication/PC-FireWire-Controllers.png" width="350"></a>

 Starting with dVRK Software Version 2.0, Ethernet UDP is also supported.
-To use UDP, you will need to use firmware 7+ on all your dVRK controllers and you will need at least one FPGA V2.x board (with Ethernet jack, see [FPGA versions](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions)).
-This approach is not as heavily tested as FireWire so make sure your computer also has a FireWire adapter for backup.
-In this scenario, the controllers are daisy-chained using FireWire **but** the computer is **NOT** on the FireWire chain.
-Instead, the computer is connected via Ethernet to one of the dVRK controller.
+To use UDP, you will need to use firmware 7+ on all your dVRK controllers and you will need at least one FPGA V2.x board (with Ethernet jack, see [FPGA versions](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions)).  **This approach is not as heavily tested as FireWire so make sure your computer also has a FireWire adapter for backup**.
+In this scenario, the controllers are daisy-chained using FireWire but the computer is **not** on the FireWire chain.
+Instead, the computer is connected via Ethernet to one of the dVRK controllers.
 Said dVRK controller becomes the "bridge" between the computer and all the dVRK controllers.
-The Ethernet adapter on the computer must be configured for "Link Local", the network cable goes directly from the computer to the "bridge" controller.
-The software then communicates using UDP, the computer being the UDP client.
+* The Ethernet adapter on the computer must be configured for "Link Local" (not static IP nor DHCP)
+* The network cable goes directly from the computer to the "bridge" controller (no hub nor switch)
+* The software then communicates using UDP, the "bridge" controller is a UDP server and the computer is a UDP client

 <a href="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/communication/PC-Ethernet-Controllers.png"><img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/communication/PC-Ethernet-Controllers.png" width="350"></a>